amoghkemp/amoghkemp.github.io/index.md

-# Welcome to Amogh's homepage
+# Welcome to Amogh Kempanna's homepage

 ## this is the place where i shall present all my programming projects and writings.